-Non-linear behavior of supports (e.g. uplift), connections and truss members (e.g. tension-only) can be considered in analysis calculations (for load-combinations, imperfections and stability).
+Non-linear behavior of supports (e.g. uplift), connections and truss members (e.g. tension-only) can be considered in analysis calculations (for load-combinations, imperfections and stability) by ticking NL checkbox at Calculations > Analysis > Load combinations > Setup load combinations.